TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/5-TYPO3.rst

     Note there remain some extensions disabled (`filemetadata`, `indexed_search`, `linkvalidator`, `opendocs`, `reactions`, `recycler`, `scheduler`, `webhooks`,
     `workspaces`).
-If you plan to work on these, activate them similarly or using the `Extension Manager` in the TYPO3 Backend.
+If you plan to work on these, activate them similarly, or use the :guilabel:`Extension Manager` in the TYPO3 Backend.

 4. Log in to TYPO3